Counseling 21: Practicum II

 Upload the final paper to Google Classroom by the deadline below.

 Learning in this course is based on interaction and participation.

 Students are expected to attend all class meetings, arrive on time, and remain for the entire class meeting.
-Students are also expected to be appropriately prepared for classes and to take an active role in discussion and activities.
+Students are also expected to be appropriately prepared for classes and to take an active role in discussions and activities.
 (Grading for this is integrated into the other activities)

 All written work must be typed with the following standards:

 - One-inch margins on the top, bottom, and sides

 - Indent first line of paragraphs by half an inch